-Courses take place July 8 - August 10, generally scheduled on weekday evenings over the course of one month.
+Courses take place from July through August, generally scheduled on weekday evenings over the course of one month.
 In addition to evening classes, the summer program offers optional scheduled events and tours to nearby New York City design studios.
 Enrollment in any course provides daytime access to a shared studio workspace and use of department facilities.
 Participants can receive Continuing Education Unit (CEU) credit upon successfully completing a course.

 You can register online for one course, a combination, or all five.
 The cost of each course is $1,100 USD.

 To register online (US only), visit the course registration page to select available courses.
 A window will pop up showing that the course has been added to your cart for review.
 Once you've added all of the courses you would like to sign up and pay for, click "Complete Registration" from the pop-up window.
 Follow instructions and provide all necessary information.